Skip to main content

 In all derivation strategies, if there's an existing Differ instance in the implicit scope, it will be reused.

-Our recommendation is to start with Differ.derivedDeep, and use Differ.derived for better control.
-For quick experiments you can use automatic derivation, but it is not recommended for code you want to keep - The compile time drag on the codebase is generally not worth the small convenience.
+Our recommendation is to start with Differ.derivedDeep, and use Differ.derived if you want better control over when derivations happen.
+For quick experiments you can use automatic derivation, but it is not recommended as it can make code hard to follow especially when you have customized Differ instances.